computationalmystic/sengfs19-group12/sprint-3/README.md

     - List Of Names
     - Display as Pie Chart Comparing Top Committers of A Repo

-*** Primary Goal: Launch first iteraction of complete project
+*** Primary Goal: Launch first iteration of complete project
 - Display data from API calls on two seperate front end pages
   - Pulls and Pull acceptance rates of success/failures
     - Display as Line Chart